 * $18.8 million for wilderness trails, trail bridges and signage projects.

-* $14.1 million to fund invasive plant removal/biomass
+* $14.1 million to fund invasive plant removal/biomass (or vegetation waste material) and thinning projects.

 * $10.7 million for forest health federal projects like reducing the thickness of the forest, clearing brush and other smaller vegetation and treating for insects and insect-caused disease.